-If you’re quarantine cooking these days, comfort food might be topping the menu with salads taking a back seat.
+Even if you’re no longer quarantine cooking these days, comfort food might still be topping the menu with salads taking a back seat.
 But, since we all need to eat our greens, why not pair comfort food, wine AND salad together.
 You may not be able to find toilet paper at the stores, but the shelves are stocked on lettuce making it a pretty easy item to add to your weekly menu.
+Salad leaves, which form the base of many salads, offer a variety of flavors and textures that can be enhanced by thoughtful wine pairings.
 To help, I’ve pulled together a few salad wine pairing ideas that have become staples on my family’s dinner menu.

 Salad may not sound like it’s something that can be paired with wine, but it can… The secret to a successful salad wine pairing is in the dressing.